Prospective Students FAQ

 Rank, Accreditation and NCIDQ Exam

 The graduate program is not accredited; yet, our undergraduate program is.
-Both programs are accredited by NASAD and both are registered with New York State Department of Education.

 The GRE is not required.